The kind of information we hold about you

 - Customer Services team (who act as the first port of call for information)

-- Housing Options team (where they are acting in accordance with our statutory duties as housing authority – for this purpose this team has access to our revenues system on our computers, where details collected pursuant to council tax billing and collection are held.
-Similarly certain information is provided to them by our benefits team but only where this is necessary in accordance with our statutory duties as housing authority)
+- Housing Options team (where they are acting in accordance with our statutory duties as housing authority – certain information is provided to them by our benefits team but only where this is necessary in accordance with our statutory duties and public law functions as housing authority)

 - ICT (who maintain our systems)